-- Expand the district's Living Snow Fence program through promotion and education efforts. - Continue collaboration with Albany County Weed & Pest addressing noxious weeds in Rock River area, and other smaller communities and explore new problem areas to address in the county.

-- Facilitate the implementation of the above projects through technical guidance and cost sharing assistance when appropriate. - Continue performing subdivision reviews and highlight the impact of layering more septic systems and wells in a smaller parcel of land. - Promote awareness of noxious weeds and other potentially invasive plants through articles and public notifications, and with guidance in our cost share programs, as opportunities arise.
+- Expand the district's Living Snow Fence program through promotion and education efforts. - Continue collaboration with Albany County Weed & Pest addressing noxious weeds in Rock River area, and other smaller communities and explore new problem areas to address in the county. - Facilitate the implementation of the above projects through technical guidance and cost sharing assistance when appropriate. - Promote awareness of noxious weeds and other potentially invasive plants through articles and public notifications, and with guidance in our cost share programs, as opportunities arise.
 Promote weed control in City of Laramie and surrounding residential areas.